JaneliaSciComp/SongExplorer/README.md

 Then push the image to the cloud:

-    $ singularity sign deepsong.sif
+    $ singularity sign songexplorer.sif
-    $ singularity push deepsong.sif library://bjarthur/default/deepsong:<version>
+    $ singularity push songexplorer.sif library://bjarthur/default/songexplorer:<version>

 To build an image without GPU support, comment out the section titled "install CUDA" in "singularity.def" and omit the `--nv` flags.

-To use a copy of the DeepSong source code outside of the container, set SINGULARITYENV_PREPEND_PATH to the full path to DeepSong's `src` directory in your shell environment.  `source_path` in "configuration.pysh" must be set similarly if using a remote workstation or a cluster.
+To use a copy of the SongExplorer source code outside of the container, set SINGULARITYENV_PREPEND_PATH to the full path to SongExplorer's `src` directory in your shell environment.  `source_path` in "configuration.pysh" must be set similarly if using a remote workstation or a cluster.